Home » RECIPES » SMOKED » Smoked Baked Beans

 Smoked Baked Beans with a large spoon ready to serve.

-No smoker?
-No problem!
-You can also make these baked beans in the slow cooker or in the oven.
-Feel free to add a half teaspoon of liquid smoke so you do not miss out on any smoky flavor.
+It’s no problem though, you can also make these baked beans in the slow cooker, oven, or on a separate gas or charcoal grill.
+I do recommend adding a half teaspoon of liquid smoke so you do not miss out on any of the smoky flavor.

 BAKED BEANS IN THE SLOW COOKER: Cook it on low, stirring every 20 minutes, until it is warmed and delicious.